jordiv/jordi-marfeel/README.md

   - Change context from whatever region you're working on to eu-west-1
   - Fire initial wizard of vpc if it's not created
   - Setup vpc-sg for ec2 (22/80 to any)
-  - Create IAM role to allow actions from haproxy instance, You must ASSING THAT TO THE INSTANCE
+  - Create IAM role to allow actions from haproxy instance, You must ASSING THAT TO THE INSTANCE (nope)
   - Create a new pair under ec2/secret-keys and download it
   - Setup the ips on ansible hosts files